18. Avebury’s geometry, Stage 8.

 So, in June 2009 during the five days when the morning sun clears the horizon in the same place before accelerating southwards again, I finally got the photograph that I wanted.

-White measuring tapes, along with folded used menus from the nearby Red Lion public house, were used to help place the camera parallel to the sides of the ‘male stone’ and normal to the reflective Backstone.
+White measuring tapes were laid parallel to the sides of the 'male' stone, and the camera placed in line with the right-hand tape, being normal to the reflective Backstone.
 And while it might not look like it, the tapes and menus are in fact, parallel.
 This photo proves once and for all that the most northerly point attainable by the sun, falls five or six degrees short of the Cove.
 However, the prehistoric moon, proven to be female in the book Woodhenge Embryology 2008, travels 10-degrees further north than the sun, and she will at the time of her 18.61 year-long standstill clear the horizon in a position shown above.

 John Aubrey is credited as being the first person to discover and realise the archaeological worth of the Avebury henge, but it was a certain Dr. Charleton, author of books and physician to the king who made the first drawing of a rectangular setting of three large stones in Avebury’s northern sector that became known as the Cove.
 Of particular interest is that Dr. Charleton’s drawing shows a 30-degree triangular stone to be lying flat at its very centre.